Los Angeles hopes new mask mandate will reverse virus spike

 Los Angeles County's mask rule, announced Thursday, follows a winter where the region experienced a massive surge in infections and deaths, with hospitals overloaded with COVID-19 patients and ambulances idling outside, waiting for beds to open.

-Los Angeles County reported a caseload of 1,827 on Saturday — the eighth straight day with more than a thousand new cases.
+Los Angeles County reported a caseload of 1,635 on Sunday — the 10th straight day with more than a thousand new cases.
 On June 15, when the state reopened, county health officials reported just 210 new cases.

-More than 500 people were hospitalized with COVID-19 in LA County on Friday, the highest number since April 14.
-There were 11 new virus-related deaths reported Saturday.
+More than 525 people were hospitalized with COVID-19 in LA County on Saturday, the highest number since April 14.
+There were four new virus-related deaths reported Sunday.

+“The level of COVID-19 transmission we are currently experiencing is now leading to significant increases in serious illness and hospitalizations, and requires us to take immediate action to prevent erosion of our recovery efforts," Barbara Ferrer, the county's public health director, said in a statement.

 Solis said that the LA County mask rule is “not punishment, it’s prevention.”
 But some vaccinated residents said it felt like they were being penalized despite doing the right thing.